My Journey

 - Travis P. Bonfigli

-Reflecting back I still have this sense of shame and regret that I carry for all of the time and educational opportunity that was wasted in my youth.
-Fortunately for me, the realization of the importance of an education would all change in the space of about 30 seconds after I arrived at Fort Jackson, South Carolina on a very hot and humid night back in May of 1989 for Army basic training.
-What led me to joining the Army was a disaster of a summer semester at the Santa Rosa Junior College (SRJC) in Santa Rosa, California in 1988, followed by a failed attempt to make it on my own as a teller at bank in Coronado, California, and then another botched attempt at the SRJC and I have the transcript to prove it:
+Reflecting back, I still carry a sense of shame and regret for the time and educational opportunities I wasted in my youth.
+Fortunately, that perspective changed in an instant - literally in about thirty seconds - when I arrived at Fort Jackson, South Carolina, on a hot, humid night in May of 1989 for Army basic training.
+My journey to the Army had been paved by a series of setbacks: a disastrous summer semester at Santa Rosa Junior College (SRJC) in 1988, a failed attempt to make it on my own as a bank teller in downtown San Diego, California, and then another unsuccessful semester at SRJC (I even have the transcript to prove it!).
+These experiences, painful as they were, set the stage for a profound awakening to the importance of discipline, focus, and education - an awakening that would shape the trajectory of my life.
+Here is that not-to-glorious transcript from the SRJC:

-Reflecting back I still have this sense of shame and regret that I carry for all of the time and educational opportunity that was wasted in my youth.
-Fortunately for me, the realization of the importance of an education would all change in the space of about 30 seconds after I arrived at Fort Jackson, South Carolina on a very hot and humid night back in May of 1989 for Army basic training.
-What led me to joining the Army was a disaster of a summer semester at the Santa Rosa Junior College (SRJC) in Santa Rosa, California in 1988, followed by a failed attempt to make it on my own as a teller at bank in Coronado, California, and then another botched attempt at the SRJC and I have the transcript to prove it:
+Reflecting back, I still carry a sense of shame and regret for the time and educational opportunities I wasted in my youth.
+Fortunately, that perspective changed in an instant - literally in about thirty seconds - when I arrived at Fort Jackson, South Carolina, on a hot, humid night in May of 1989 for Army basic training.
+My journey to the Army had been paved by a series of setbacks: a disastrous summer semester at Santa Rosa Junior College (SRJC) in 1988, a failed attempt to make it on my own as a bank teller in downtown San Diego, California, and then another unsuccessful semester at SRJC (I even have the transcript to prove it!).
+These experiences, painful as they were, set the stage for a profound awakening to the importance of discipline, focus, and education - an awakening that would shape the trajectory of my life.
+Here is that not-to-glorious transcript from the SRJC:

 I had really never appreciated the opportunities that had been presented to me, both personally and educationally, until that moment I stepped off the bus in front of an Army barracks building on Fort Jackson that night in May of 1989.
 There was no where I wanted to be more than back in an air-conditioned classroom listening to Señora Turner go over how to conjugate the verb 'Tener' in Spanish class and practicing our singing of 'De Colores'.
 Again, a year after graduating high school, and in large part because I had no other options, I enlisted in the Army as a 98G Spanish Linguist (that is the job descriptor or the Military Occupational Speciality (MOS) as they call it) with a very good friend (and we are even better friends today than we were back then).
 The irony of me joining the Army to become a Spanish Linguist was that I had done terrible in Spanish in high school (as you will see below - was even thrown out of my freshman class at one point - and still feel like I will never be able to apologize enough to Mr. Frank Guillen who was my teacher) and didn't actually pass the military's linguist exam (called the DLAB) to qualify for the job!
 True story.
 Here is what happened on the day I took the DLAB exam.
 You needed an 89 on the exam to get into the Defense Language Institute (DLI) located in Monterey, California and I scored an 87.
 Not sure what to do, I showed some hesitation about joining at all.
 This was when the recruiter told me that if I would take the 'airborne' option that he could get me into the language school.
 When I said, 'Yes.', he literally changed the '7' (in my score of 87) to a '9'.
 Remember, this was before computers back when pencils and paper ruled the day!
 Again, true story and, as they say, the rest is history!